Home Log in Sign up Profile Log out

 'Na pizza (a pizza) instead of una pizza

-Another key feature is the tendency to drop the final re from certain verbs, giving the dialect a casual and colloquial tone.
-For example:
+Another important feature is the tendency to drop the final -re from certain verbs, for

 Fa instead of fare (to do or make)